Last updated on 26 April 2021

 Yet this time, Gone in April serve a real medley.

 It’s a sum of all metal parts if you will.
 The record burns through their metal like partygoers heap up beer bottles on a hot summer night.
-You’ll find the aforementioned Gothic piece, Symphonic, a little Power, loads of Death, Folk Metal, and more.
+You’ll find the aforementioned Gothic piece, Symphonic, a little Power, loads of Melodic Death, Folk Metal, and more.
 And – behold – a goodly portion of Progressive Metal too.
 Whereas the folksy part exponentially increased, with some tribal sounds, no less.
 In other words, this is an unboxed version of Post Metal, and we truly appreciate that.

 And there’s more brownie points to be had.